 NEFSP Wholesale Packing Resource Guide Fresh Cut Produce

-Fresh cut produce, as defined by USDA are fresh fruits and vegetables that have been minimally processed after harvest from the field.
+Fresh cut produce, as defined by USDA, are fresh fruits and vegetables that have been minimally processed after harvest from the field.

 The flexible plastic film packaging used for fresh-cut produce qualifies for a categorical exclusion because compliance with recyclability or compostability requirements under the Plastic Pollution Prevention and Packaging Producer Responsibility Act (SB 54) would conflict with food safety laws, rules, regulations, guidelines, and best practices governing the safe processing, packaging, and distribution of ready-to-eat produce.